jphalimi/PythonForMIC/Doc/documenting/building.rst

 Luckily, a Makefile has been prepared so that on Unix, provided you have installed Python and Subversion, you can just run ::

-   cd Doc
    make html

-to check out the necessary toolset in the :file:`tools/` subdirectory and build the HTML output files.
-To view the generated HTML, point your favorite browser at the top-level index :file:`build/html/index.html` after running "make".
+to check out the necessary toolset in the `tools/` subdirectory and build the HTML output files.
+To view the generated HTML, point your favorite browser at the top-level index `build/html/index.html` after running "make".

 Available make targets are: